ManjunathChet/GDB-Tutorial/README.md

 type `gdb` followed by the program you wish to debug.
 For example: `gdb ./a.out`

-_Dont worry about passing arguments into your program, this will be covered in later with the run command (`r`)._

 **Runtime**

 GDBs UI is similar to bash.
 Users enter certain commands and arguments into the